McCoy1701/McCoy1701.github.io/README.md

 - Over 2 years of experience programming in C, and using GDB.
 - More than 3 years of experience programming in Python.
-- 2+ years of experience with KiCad Circuit Design.
+- 2+ years of experience with KiCad.
 - 5+ years working with AutoDesk software, including AutoCad, Fusion 360, Inventor, and Eagle.
 - 10+ years of hands-on soldering, including through-hole, surface mount, and hot air soldering techniques.
-- 2 years of experience working with Linux.
+- 2 years of experience working with Linux
 - 3 years of experience with version control, git/github

 ---